vladi-rh/rhoai-genaiops-lab-instructions/docs/3-ready-to-scale-101/2-into-the-workspace.md

    git clone https://<USER_NAME>:<PASSWORD>@gitea-gitea.<CLUSTER_DOMAIN>/<USER_NAME>/canopy.git
    ```

 6. Open up the notebook called `3-ready-to-scale-101/1-intro-llama-stack.ipynb` and follow the instructions.
 When you run the first code cell, it will ask you to choose a kernel.
 Select the first option.
-That means it will run the code in this workbench locally.
+That means it will run the code within this workbench locally.

    ![choose-python-env.png](./images/choose-python-env.png)

-   Then it will ask you to choose which python environment to use and go with the `Recommended` one.
+   Then it will ask you to choose which Python environment to use.
+Go with the `Recommended` one.

    ![choose-python-env2.png](./images/choose-python-env2.png)

    And now, feel free to experiment!
+Read and run the cells in the notebook!
+When you are done, come back here:)

    ![](https://media0.giphy.com/media/v1.Y2lkPTc5MGI3NjExYjM0ZzFhNjRtemJ1NHNtOTkxYm52b3h3c3pnZ2VvdXBtNjBiZjZzcCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/i68Balzk8Fewg/giphy.gif)